pivotal/docs-tap/services-toolkit/reference/api/rbac.hbs.md

 installed by default as part of the [Crossplane](../../../crossplane/about.hbs.md) package in Tanzu Application Platform.
-You must grant relevant RBAC permissions for each API Group/Kind used during the creation of Helm releases when using the `Release` Managed Resource as part of `Compositions`.
+You must grant relevant RBAC permissions for each API Group/Kind used during the creation of Helm releases when using the `Release` managed resource as part of `Compositions`.

 For example, the following `ClusterRole` grants `provider-helm` full control over `rabbitmqclusters` on the `rabbitmq.com` API Group.